tongwu-msft/azure-rest-api-specs/documentation/documentdb/get-partition-key-ranges.md

  None.

 ## Response
- Get Collection returns the body of the collection as persisted in DocumentDB along with response headers that report the quota and usage of the collection..
+Returns the list of partition key ranges for the collection.

 ### Headers
  See [Common DocumentDB REST response headers](common-documentdb-rest-response-headers.md) for headers that are returned by all DocumentDB responses.